Zoom Faculty Guide

 - Meeting Options: Join before host lets students enter the course before you arrive, giving them an opportunity to socialize.
 Mute participants upon entry means a student won't be interruptive if they join while someone else is speaking; they can unmute themselves when speaking.
 Authentication is off because it is unnecessarily cumbersome.
 Recordings to the cloud are on because they're extremely helpful for students.
 Additional data centers are off because they're not usually useful (though you may want to turn them on if you have a student in Europe, as it will improve their Zoom connection).

 You may sometimes want to set up one-on-one meetings, or meetings that are tied to a specific course.
 Instead of setting these up on CourseWorks, these meetings should be scheduled through columbiauniversity.zoom.us.
-After logging in with your uni and password, click schedule a meeting (in the upper right corner).
+After logging in with your UNI and password, click Schedule a Meeting (in the upper right corner).
 From there you can fill out the form with the relevant information for your meeting.
 More information can be found in Zoom's documentation on Scheduling Meetings.

 There are a few ways to host office hours on Zoom, depending on your preference:

 - You can schedule office hours in CourseWorks, following the same process you would for a class.
 Just change the topic from the course name to "office hours."

 - You can use your Personal Meeting Room for office hours.
 To find your personal meeting room, navigate to Zoom Class Sessions in CourseWorks, and then click the "Personal Meeting Room" tab at the top.
 Use the join URL to start the meeting, and give it to students so they can join office hours as well.

 - With either method, you can enable the waiting room.
 With a waiting room enabled, you have the option of letting in students into the call one at time or in small groups, while the rest wait outside.
 This allows for more student privacy.